TULiberalArts/Geography-and-Urban-Studies/pages/graduate.md

 [Learn More About the MA in Geography and Urban Studies Program](http://bulletin.temple.edu/graduate/scd/cla/geography-urban-studies-ma/)

 ### PhD in Geography and Urban Studies
 We offer an integrative doctoral program in geography and urban studies that gives students a strong analytical foundation and stresses spatial relations, scale transitions, place and context and societal relations.
 Graduates of our PhD program in Geography and Urban Studies are prepared for faculty positions in a range of academic disciplines; they work in programs and departments that range from traditional geography to more interdisciplinary ones like development studies and urban planning.
-They also work outside acedemia in NGOs, private sector firms and think tanks that deal with relevant issues.
+They also work in NGOs, private sector firms and think tanks that deal with relevant issues.

 We place emphasis on the following issues: